siddhesh724/IAC-terraform/README.md

 This terraform script is Not hardcoded so you can freely use this. before using just change the provider.tf file as per your orgination and workspace. for more detail Email me i will free to answer.

-More thing i will get added in this as per that i will update this section. if you want to use this code
+More thing i will get added in this as per that i will update this section. created By : Siddhesh Tendulkar

-with with help of this can create custom VPC.

-created By : Siddhesh Tendulkar
 Phone Number : NA
 email Id : siddheshtendulkar724@gmail.com